emmanuelmailukyalo/alx-low_level_programming2/0x01-variables_if_else_while/README.md

 #5.
 Writing a program that prints all single digit numbers
 #6.
 Printing out numbers without using char
 #7.
 Write a program that prints the lowercase alphabet
+#8.
+Writing a program that prints all the numbers of base 16